Arizona Installation Prices Contact Me For An Arizona Pool Installation Quote My News Letter For Above Ground Pool Owners

 LX Pool Checking Level

 This pool has four braces on each side that sit about 41" apart, center to center.
-My center screwdriver will line up in the middle of the two middle braces.
-Starting on the side with the string line I have marked where the braces will sit and dug the trenches.
+My center screwdriver will show me the center of the two middle braces.
+Knowing that and using the string line I can begin to dig the trenches.
 There is a block set in the back of each channel.
 The top of the block and the trench itself need to be exactly 2" below my pool grade level.

 LX Pool Side Brace Trenches